fatehkabbani/quizz_app/README.md

 - open the folder in your code editor.
 - open the `database.php` file and change the database credentials to match your database.

-# i didn't finish this app i'm still working on it and i will be adding more features to it.